Sticking to a healthy diet is hard for many reasons. And all the information (and misinformation) on the internet doesn’t make it easier!

 Should I try Keto?
-Do I need to be counting every calorie I consumer?
+Do I need to be counting every calorie I consume?
 I keep hearing about intermittent fasting.
-Should I dabble in paleo?
+Should I try paleo?

-Nutrition is about more than following the latest food trends.
-It's about understanding what your specific body needs to thrive.
-There are so many different resources out there claiming to be the best diet for your needs, but the only person that can decide what is right is yourself.
+Nutrition is about more than following the latest trends on your Instagram feed.
+It's about understanding what your own unique body needs to thrive.
+There are so many different resources out there claiming to be the best diet for your needs, but the only person who can decide what is right is yourself.

 Whether you're just starting to become interested in nutrition or you need a refresher, let's start from the beginning.
 Grab a snack, a notebook, and a pen—let's get into the basics of nutrition.

 Every day, your body needs a healthy balance of three essential macronutrients: carbohydrates, fats, and protein.
 These make up your daily calorie intake.

 The amount of calories you need depends on your weight, metabolism, and genetics.
 We are all different.

 Soylent adopts a scientific approach to providing balanced, complete nutrition.
 Our first source of inspiration is the Food and Nutrition Board of the Institute of Medicine, National Academy of Sciences.

 According to the Institute of Medicine (IOM), a balanced diet provides our source of macronutrient energy within the following ranges:

 However, many have criticized IOM recommendations to be too carb-heavy, while many people benefit from consuming lesser amounts of carbs, and selecting those that produce a lower spike in blood sugar, known as “low-glycemic”.
 The latest scientific evidence supports that a lower carbohydrate intake may be beneficial for some people.
 Our nutritional philosophy takes the most expert recommendations and balances them more perfectly based on the latest in science: